awsdocs/aws-freertos-docs/doc_source/qual-steps.md

 ```
 {
 	"awsRegion": "us-west-2",
 	"auth": {
 		"method": "environment"
 	}
 }
 ```

 ### Configuring AWS Credentials with a Credentials File<a name="config-cred-file"></a>

 Create a credentials file that contains your credentials\.
 AWS IoT Device Tester uses the same credentials file as the AWS CLI\.
-For more information, see \.
 You must also specify a named profile\.
 For more information, see [Configuration and Credential Files](https://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html)\.
 The following is an example JSON snippet that shows how to specify AWS credentials using a credentials file in the config\.json file:

 ```
 {